dronelektron/respawn-unlocker/README.md

 * sm_respawnunlocker_unlock - Unlock the respawn
 * sm_respawnunlocker_trigger_mark - Add a trigger to the list
 * sm_respawnunlocker_trigger_unmark - Remove a trigger from the list
+* sm_respawnunlocker_triggers_save - Save the triggers to the file
+* sm_respawnunlocker_triggers_load - Load the triggers from the file

 ### Console Variables